juliastiller/Portfolio/CSAS Data Challenge 2025/README.md

 ## Files

-### `ExecutiveSummary.Rmd`
-- **Description**: Contains the high-level summary of the project, including key findings and implications.

 ### `Main.R`
 - **Description**: The primary script to run the entire analysis pipeline, including data preparation, exploratory analysis, and model building.

 ### `ObtainData.R`
-- **Description**: Script to obtain the raw data from the 2025 CSAS Data Challenge and prepare it for preprocessing.
+- **Description**: Script to obtain the raw data for the 2025 CSAS Data Challenge and prepare it for preprocessing.

 ### `PrepData.R`
 - **Description**: Script for cleaning and preprocessing the raw data, including handling missing values and dropping empty columns.